Crans-Montana: useful information

 Support and financial, psychological and other aid for victims and their relatives are being handled primarily by the cantonal authorities.
 The Federal Council and Federal Administration are following this work closely and are supporting the cantonal offices where necessary.

 It has become apparent that the existing support system is stretched to the limit by a large-scale event such as that in Crans-Montana.
 The Federal Council therefore decided on 11 February 2026 to pay the victims and their families a solidarity contribution of CHF 50,000 for each person who died and each person hospitalised as an inpatient.
 For this purpose, the Federal Department of Justice and Police (FDJP) has drafted an urgent federal law, which was approved by the Federal Council on 25 February 2026.
-It will be discussed in parliament in the upcoming spring session.

 The Federal Council is also setting up a round table under the aegis of the federal government to simplify the dialogue between the victims and their families, insurance companies and other persons and authorities involved who are required to provide benefits.
 Under the new federal law, the Federal Council could contribute up to CHF 20 million to out‑of-court settlements.